 The 52-year-old man who passed away was a Zero Waste division supervisor for the city of Berkeley and the city’s spokesman said that there were multiple factors that caused the accident.
 Also, the family of the man who passed away released a statement saying that funeral arrangements have not been made due to the continuing investigation surrounding the man’s death.

 When a wrongful death occurs due to the negligence of another, those responsible for lost lives should be held accountable.
 Unfortunately, all of the details pertaining to a fatal accident are not always known and it can be difficult for victims’ families to handle the situation.
-People who are going through this may want to consider reaching out to a legal professional.
+People who are going through this may want to consider reaching out to a workers’ comp attorney.

 Source: The Daily Californian, “City employee Johnny Tolliver dies due to work-related accident, is remembered for his generous nature,” Ericka Shin, Jan.
 13, 2016